 Lineage and Fault Tolerance

-Lineage refers to the ability to reconstruct a lost or corrupted RDD by tracing back through its transformation history.
-Since RDDs are immutable, they provide a deterministic way to regenerate the previous step, even after encountering a failure.
+Lineage allows Spark to reconstruct a lost or corrupted RDD by tracing back through its transformation history.
+Since RDDs are immutable, they provide a deterministic way to regenerate the previous state, even after failures.
 This lineage feature is crucial for fault tolerance and data recovery in Spark.
+If RDDs were mutable, it would be challenging to deterministically regenerate the previous state in case of node failures.
+Immutability ensures that the lineage information remains intact and allows Spark to recompute lost data reliably.

 Conclusion